narahim04/new/_pages/about.md

 🥇  I was the recipient of the Michael Miller Medal from the Institute for Telecommunications Research (ITR), University of South Australia, for the most outstanding Ph.D. thesis, in 2015.

-🔬  My research interests include information theory, wireless communications, and vehicular communications.
+🔬  My research interests include Intelligent Transportation Systems,  Machine Learning,  Internet of Things, Wireless Networks, and  DNA-based Data Storage.